Autoequivalences of Fukaya categories of surfaces and graded gentle algebras: Derived Picard groups of wrapped Fukaya categories

 \section{Derived Picard groups of wrapped Fukaya categories}

 We extend the results in previous sections to wrapped Fukaya categories of punctured surfaces.
 The proofs follow a similar approach to other cases but require special treatment, also due to the fact that these categories do not admit (known) formal models.
-Throughout we fix a punctured graded marked surface $(\Sigma, \cM, \eta)$, that is, $\partial \Sigma=\cM$ and hence all boundary components are fully marked.
+Unless mentioned otherwise, through this section $\Sigma$ will refer to a punctured graded marked surface $(\Sigma, \cM, \eta)$, that is, $\partial \Sigma=\cM$ and hence all boundary components are fully marked.
+We denote by $g=g(\Sigma)$ the genus and by $b=b(\Sigma)$ the number of boundary components of $\Sigma$.
 As before, we freely exchange fully marked components with punctures.
 We also fix a full graded arc system $\cA \subseteq \Sigma$ whose cardinality is minimal with this property and denote by $\cF=\cF(\cA)$ the associated model for the wrapped Fukaya category $\Fuk(\Sigma)$ of $\Sigma$.